Note: This topic is featured in the "Introduction to App Building" course in Tulip University.

 Apps use visual design, custom logic and, if appropriate, IoT devices to guide operator workflows and collect key information from individuals closest to the operation.

-Manufacturing apps turn your value stream into a series of digital processes that integrate operator, sensor and machine data across your production shop floor to achieve your business goals.
+Frontline operations apps turn your value stream into a series of digital processes that integrate operator, sensor and machine data across your production shop floor to achieve your business goals.

 - Interactive Work Instruction

 - KPI Dashboards

 Building Tulip Apps is easy using a simple drag-and-drop interface!
 The Tulip App Editor (shown below) allows process engineers to use an intuitive visual editor to create apps for the production floor.

 The Tulip App Editor allows you to build logic into your apps using "triggers."
 You can use triggers to control the flow of the App as well as enable data collection.